 It’s not just the elderly that are particularly at risk of injury or fatality due to an auto pedestrian accident; young children are also incredibly vulnerable.
 According to the CDC, in 2017, one in every five children under the age of 15 killed in traffic crashes was a pedestrian.
 Children and young teens walk to and from school regularly, as well as to friends’ houses, and they routinely go outside to play.
 Children are particularly vulnerable because their smaller frames make them more difficult for drivers to see.
 Unfortunately, auto pedestrian accidents that involve children as well as the elderly are often fatal due to the victims’ frailness and small stature.

 Auto pedestrian accidents are incredibly dangerous.
 Though not all result in pedestrian fatalities, the injuries sustained can be devastating and have lifelong effects on the victim.
-Because of this, it’s important to have an experienced auto pedestrian accident attorney by your side to hold the negligent parties accountable for their actions and the resulting damages.
-If you or someone you know has been injured in an auto pedestrian accident, contact the attorneys at Ramsey Law Group today for a free consultation.
+Because of this, it’s important to have an experienced pedestrian accident attorney by your side to hold the negligent parties accountable for their actions and the resulting damages.
+If you or someone you know has been injured in an auto pedestrian accident, contact the Houston personal injury attorneys at Ramsey Law Group today for a free consultation.